MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 ## About the sample

 This sample uses an adaptive dialog, a few prompts, and a component dialog to create a simple interaction that asks the user a series of questions.
-The questions are created using LG templates defined in [RootDialog.lg](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/r9/js/experimental/adaptive-dialog/csharp_dotnetcore/01.multi-turn-prompt/Dialogs/RootDialog.lg) (C#) and [userProfileDialog.lg](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/r9/js/experimental/adaptive-dialog/javascript_nodejs/01.multi-turn-prompt/dialogs/userProfileDialog.lg) (JavaScript).
+The questions are created using LG templates:

+- For C#, defined in [RootDialog.lg](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/r9/js/experimental/adaptive-dialog/csharp_dotnetcore/01.multi-turn-prompt/Dialogs/RootDialog.lg)
+- For JavaScript, defined in [userProfileDialog.lg](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/r9/js/experimental/adaptive-dialog/javascript_nodejs/01.multi-turn-prompt/dialogs/userProfileDialog.lg) (JavaScript).

 The code uses a dialog to cycle through these steps:

 > [!div class="mx-tdCol2BreakAll"]
 > | Steps        | LG template  |